arrow

 Nowadays, the ‘customer pays’ model is the most common software revenue strategy.
 Most stakeholders start with choosing one core app monetization program because creating a revenue model requires single-minded focus, thorough analysis, and constant tweaking.
 As fintech business matures and grows, entrepreneurs usually have more time and resources to build new revenue methods and extend app functionality.

-How to Monetize an App with Ads?
+How To Monetize An App With Ads?

 Here are a few tips to monetize your app with adverts.

-Mobile banners.
 Desktop websites often include banner ads in the headers, footers, and sidebars.
 Publishers of mobile apps tell ad servers where to put banner ads, making sure to put them in places where they are easy to see and won’t get in the way of the user’s experience.

-In-app ads.
 Native ads within your app are designed to complement the appearance and feel of your app.
 A native ad on a news app, for example, may seem to be another news piece, but it is really ad content from an advertiser.
 These advertisements are often labeled with a “sponsored” tag or a similar description.

-Gamified In-App Ads.
 Premium in-app ad services, such as playable mobile commercials, are only available via high-end ad partners.
 Advertisements with gaming aspects are known as “gamified ads”, and they are most often used to promote mobile apps.
 It’s a wonderful match for the app market since the vast majority of in-app advertisements promote other apps.

-How to Monetize an App without Ads?
+How To Monetize An App Without Ads?

 Download fees.
 Charging for app downloads in the Apple App Store or Google Play Store is a frequent income technique for new mobile app developers.
 However, if you are offering knowledge that is really valuable to the end user, this strategy might be quite profitable.
 Customers are less likely to pay for an app if they can get the content they desire elsewhere rather than via the app store.